 Easy to say, challenging to do.

-We’ve been having a few challenges in the argument area lately and when I read the quote above, it made sense and gave me a few more thoughts on what we might think about doing to improve things.
+My second wife Pam and I are having quite a few challenges in the argument area lately and when I read the quote above, it made sense and gave me a few more thoughts on what I might think about doing, to improve our relationship.

 You’re Going To Argue So Accept It